 Each of the sources included in the CPI is standardised to allow for the aggregation into the CPI score.
 The standardisation converts all the data points to a scale of 0-100 where a 0 represents the highest level of perceived corruption, and 100 the lowest level of perceived corruption.

+Revise direction of the sources and convert those that are opposite

-While most of the underlying CPI sources are also coded in the same direction (with lower scores indicating higher levels of perceived corruption), four sources are scaled the opposite way, i.e. with lower scores denoting lower levels of corruption.
+While most of the underlying CPI sources are also coded in the same direction

+(with lower scores indicating higher levels of perceived corruption), three sources are scaled the opposite way, i.e. with lower scores denoting lower levels of corruption.
 For comparability purposes, these four sources are reversed by multiplying every score by -1.